scarryhott/IVI-Ecosystem-Whitepaper/README.md

 uvicorn ivi.web:app --reload
 ```

-Then visit `/dashboard` to see a live feed of interactions.
+Then visit `/dashboard` to log in with a Firebase ID token and submit

-If `firebase-admin` is installed and the environment variable `FIREBASE_CRED`
+interactions.
+If `firebase-admin` is installed and the environment variable
-points to a service account JSON file, the dashboard will use Firebase for login
+`FIREBASE_CRED` points to a service account JSON file, the dashboard verifies
-and store interactions in Firestore.
+tokens and records interactions in Firestore.

 ## Contributing